-As a professional services Firm the best investment we can make is in our people.
 The quality of our work is directly dependent on the quality of the individuals recruited and retained by the Firm ensuring that we have the right people with the appropriate skills and training, together with the appropriate resources, to deliver the required services to our clients.

-Human resources is therefore a critical factor in our ability to provide professional services.
+Human resources is a critical factor in our ability to provide professional services.
 In order to ensure that the Firm has sufficient personnel with the capabilities, competence and ethical standards necessary to provide quality audits in accordance with professional and legal requirements we have established clear policies and procedures addressing the following areas:

-- Clear job description
+- > Clear job description

-- Recruitment
+- > Recruitment

-- Career development and progression
+- > Career development and progression

-- Performance evaluation
+- > Performance evaluation

-- · Capabilities and competence
+- > Capabilities and competence

-- · Forecasting of staff requirements.
+- > Forecasting of staff requirements

+- > Development plan and training policy.